 Ireland is a pretty small country but there is so much to see!
-With just one week you will have to pick and choose what to skip but it is definitely enough time to do it justice and have a fantastic time!
+With just one week in Ireland, you will have to pick and choose what to skip but it is definitely enough time to do it justice and have a fantastic time!

 Table of Contents